arrow_back Back to Contract Central

 Why does the non-solicit clause matter?

 To avoid this outcome, employers and other beneficiaries should take care when drafting their non-solicit clauses to ensure that they are reasonable, since this is often a key consideration in determining their enforceability.
-While the reasonableness of a given non-solicit clause must be evaluated on a case-by-case basis, some factors that tend to support this position include: (i) using clear and specific language to identify the relevant stakeholders; (ii) limiting the duration; and (iii) keeping the class of stakeholders to a minimum (that is, just enough to protect the legitimate interest(s) of the beneficiary).
-In addition, because the law pertaining to restrictive covenants (including non-solicit clauses) can change, beneficiaries should consider reviewing the non-solicit clauses in their contracts regularly to evaluate whether their enforceability may be affected by any change in law.
+While the reasonableness of a given non-solicit clause must be evaluated on a case-by-case basis, some factors that tend to support this position include:

 How do you review the non-solicit clause in contracts?

-As the examples below illustrate, non-solicit clauses may be found in sections that are clearly labelled as “Non-Solicit”, “Non-Solicitation”, etc., in which case they will be relatively easy to find.
-In other cases, however, such as examples 3 and 15 below, they may not be labelled at all; or, as is the case with example 9 below, non-solicitation language may be buried in the middle of a seemingly unrelated section, requiring careful review to spot.
+As the examples below illustrate, non-solicit clauses may be found in sections that are clearly labeled as “Non-Solicit”, “Non-Solicitation”, etc., in which case they will be relatively easy to find.
+In other cases, however, such as examples 3 and 15 below, they may not be labeled at all; or, as is the case with example 9 below, non-solicitation language may be buried in the middle of a seemingly unrelated section, requiring careful review to spot.

 After locating all the non-solicit language in each agreement, key things to focus on when reviewing these provisions include: